-Our hotels require periodic capital expenditures and renovation to remain competitive.
-In addition, acquisitions or redevelopment of additional hotels will require significant capital expenditures.
-We may not be able to fund capital improvements on our hotels or acquisitions of new hotels solely from cash provided from our operating activities because we must distribute annually at least 90% of our REIT taxable income, determined without regard to the deduction for dividends paid and excluding net capital gain, to maintain our qualification as a REIT, and we are subject to tax on any retained income and gain.
+We may not be able to fund capital improvements on our hotels or acquisitions solely from the cash provided from our operating activities because we must distribute annually at least 90% of our REIT taxable income, determined without regard to the deduction for dividends paid and excluding net capital gain, to maintain our qualification as a REIT.
 As a result, our ability to fund capital expenditures, acquisitions or hotel redevelopment through retained earnings is very limited.
 Consequently, we expect to rely upon the availability of debt or equity capital to fund capital improvements and acquisitions.
 If we are unable to obtain the capital necessary to make required periodic capital expenditures and renovate our hotels on favorable terms, or at all, our financial condition, liquidity and results of operations could be materially and adversely affected.